codeyStein/the-net-blog/content/post/why-i-use-qutebrowser-as-my-daily-browser-but-you-probably-shouldnt.md

 much of a problem with me since I don't watch YouTube on my laptop, but don't expect to get the smoothest experience when watching videos.

-# Final Thoughts & Conclusion
+## Final Thoughts & Conclusion
-Qutebrowser is a great browser and I don't see myself going back to another browser anytime soon, but it's not for everyone, and it of course has its own cons.
+Qutebrowser is a great browser, and I don't see myself going back to another browser anytime soon, but it's not for everyone, and it (like any other browser) of course has its cons.

 I appreciate you spending your time reading this post, if you'd like to read more, here you go: